Twisted deformations vs. cocycle deformations for quantum groups: Quantum groups (as QUEA's) and their comultiplication twistings

 In this section we briefly recall the notion of formal and polynomial ``quantized universal enveloping algebra'' (or QUEA in short), following Drinfeld and Jimbo-Lusztig.
-Then we discuss their twist deformations (via twists ``\`a la Reshetikhin'', or ``toral twists''), and we provide an alternative presentation of these twisted QUEA's.
+Then we discuss their comultiplication twistings (via so-called ``toral twists''), and we provide an alternative presentation of these twisted QUEA's.